LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/kind.md

 ## Overview <a name="overview"></a>
 Usd ships with these kinds by default, to register your own kinds, see the below examples for more details:
 - `model`: The base kind for all model kinds, don't use it directly.
+    - `group`: A group of model prims.
+        -`assembly`: A collection of model prims, typically used for sets/a assembled collection of models or environments.
     - `component`: A sub-kind of 'model' that has no other child prims of type 'model'
 - `subcomponent`: An important subhierarchy of an component.
-- `assembly`: A collection of model prims, typically used for sets/a assembled collection of models or environments.
-- `group`: A group of model prims.

 ~~~admonish important
 You should always tag all prims with kinds at least to the asset level in the hierarchy.
 Some DCCs will otherwise not traverse into the hierarchy if they come across a prim without a hierarchy.